tektutor/openshift-nov-2022/Day1/README.md

     - when deployment - rolling update happens
     - when deployment - roll back happens

-#### Kubernetes Worker Node
-- is where user containerized applications are deployed and runs

 ## Commonly used Kuberentes Resources/Objects
 1. Pod ( Resource Definitions stored in etcd )
    - a group of related containers